dbenson42/Lumac0/README.md

 The engine uses the UCI interface.
 It has the following options (excluding almost useless ones):

- - Threads: Number of threads used by the engine, minimum (and suggested) value is 2: 1 for the search and 1 for the input cehcking.
+ - Threads: Number of threads used by the engine, minimum (and suggested) value is 2: 1 for the search and 1 for the input checking.
  - Hash: How many Megabytes of RAM the engine is allowed to use for the TT.
  - Ponder: Whether pondering is activated or not.
 (Pondering = thinking during the opponent's time)